 – 1957-: 1 1⁄4 miles (2.01 km)

 Originally, the Queen’s Plate inaugural prize was a “plate to the value of 50 guineas”.
-Currently, the total purse for the race is CAD 1 million and is divided between the top-four placers.
-Despite its name, the winner is awarded a cup instead of a plate.
+Currently, the total purse for the race is 1 Million CAD and is divided between the top-four placers.

 Up to 17 three-year-old thoroughbred horses participate at the Queen’s Plate.
 Owners must pay three separate fees prior to the race.